RyanJ-Ellison/RyanJ-Ellison.github.io-1-/index.md

 <!--Put in photo of me on microscope-->
-![Here I'm looking at immunohistochemistry staining of ureter tissue](/docs/assets/img/Me_microscope.jpg)
+![Here I'm looking at immunohistochemistry staining of ureter tissue](/docs/assets/img/Me_microscope.jpg) In the photo above you can see me looking at immunohistochemical staining of some ureter tissue!

 ## Education
 I am currently studying for a PhD in Biomedical Sciences at the University of York (2020-2023).
 My PhD concerns the roles of growth factor receptors in bladder cancer and how they interact with tumour differentiation status.